IDoCodingStuffs/python-doodles/freeform-log.md

 ### 9 AM
 After that, I will try just per-image training again, and then an average pooling layer to pass things to the head.
-Train the backbone separately, after ensuring it can even train after the
+Train the backbone separately, after ensuring it can even train after the fix.

+Also need to figure passing per-image labels since forcing 5 levels per image loses most of the training set lol.